Whitney Houston’s Best Friend, Robyn Crawford, Claims To Have Had A Romantic Affair With Her In New Book

 Her marriage to Brown ended in 2007 after 15 years of marriage and one daughter, Bobbi Kristina Brown.

-Houston’s mother Cissy Houston, also spoke about her daughter and Crawford’s relationship in her own memoir titled Remembering Whitney, alleging that she didn’t want her daughter involved with Crawford and said she “knew nothing about a romantic relationship” per People.
+Houston’s mother, Cissy Houston, also spoke about her daughter and Crawford’s relationship in her own memoir, titled Remembering Whitney, alleging that she didn’t want her daughter involved with Crawford and said she “knew nothing about a romantic relationship,” per People.

 A special episode of Dateline titled “A Song for Whitney” will air on Saturday evening, November 9.
 This will precede a sit-down interview with Crawford that will take place on The Today Show on Monday, November 11.